Procedural Creature Generator from Denis Kozlov on Vimeo.

 Procedural Aircraft Design Demo from Denis Kozlov on Vimeo.

 There’s no magic involved; essentially the work is about translating an artist’s professional expertise into a form that computer understands.
 In a way, each digital artist is doing this daily.
 Big difference from classical CG content creation is that you draw not a single instance of a subject, but all its types, versions and modifications at once.
 This requires understanding the subject and its creation process so clearly, as to be able to write down an explicit algorithm – explain it to a computer.
-This approach is analytical as opposed to statistical methods of deep learning, so the system is extremely transparent – its inner workings are human-readable by design.
+This approach is analytical as opposed to statistical methods of machine learning, so the system is extremely transparent – its inner workings are human-readable by design.

 After clearly formulating the full scope of the task, step one is to recognize the patterns.
 Both the patterns in the artistic process which can become the spine of a future system, and the patterns associated with the subject: What makes up the subject structurally?
 Where the diversity is coming from?
 What has the biggest impact on the viewer?
 This is a very exciting part requiring tons of research.
 For Kozinarium, the concept of Hox genes has been extremely influential, even though it did not make it into the final toolset directly.
 Project Aero got much of its insights from reading up on how the actual airplanes are designed, especially the constraints imposed on production.